BC Doctors of Optometry

 • Less durable than hard or RGP lenses.

-• May dry out, causing discomfort for some, especially for those in offices with forced air circulating, in hot rooms or in windy, dry weather.
+• May dry out, causing discomfort for some.
+This is especially the case for those in offices with forced air circulating, in hot rooms or in windy, dry weather.

-• Susceptible to more protein or lipid deposits, which reduces lens performance in the long term.
+• Susceptible to more deposits from the eye getting stuck, [EC6] which reduces lens performance in the long term.

 • May absorb chemicals from the environment, which can cause irritation.
 Also, chlorine from the pool which can lead to irritation.